 Winter TV Roundup, Week 4

-In these weekly posts I look at the new shows this winter, reviewing the pilot and second episode of each new offering.
-If you don't see a new show listed below, check previous weeks.
+The winter is setting in, and the shows keep flowing.
+January was a busy month and February might offer even more options.
+In these weekly posts I look at the pilot and second episode of new scripted fare this winter.
+Don't see a new show listed below?
+Check previous weeks.

 Pilot Grade: C